 Deer have often seen grazing in the meadows during the late afternoon hours in the spring and summer months.
 California poppies are among the many wildflowers found in the park.

-Many varieties of birds call the area home such as the western blue scrub jay, and various species of woodpeckers.
-You’ll also find a number of magnificent 400-year-old valley oak trees dotted throughout the area.
+Many birds call the area home, such as the western blue scrub jay, and various woodpeckers species.
+You’ll also find several magnificent 400-year-old valley oak trees dotted throughout the area.

 Many of the original adobes have been restored for visitors.
 The museum features many exhibits on army life and local history.
-The park offers a visitor’s center, campgrounds, restrooms, and picnic tables, so it’s a great opportunity for the family to learn and enjoy a picnic in the park.
+The park offers a visitor’s center, campgrounds, restrooms, and picnic tables, so it’s an excellent opportunity for the family to learn and enjoy a picnic in the park.

 Camping Fort Tejon